Boost Your Value with These High RTP Online Casinos

 How Different Casino Games Rank in Terms of RTP

-Let’s have a quick look at some examples to demonstrate how the RTP works in different casino games.
-For the sake of simplicity, we shall start with the wheel-based game of roulette where outcomes are fully based on chance and completely independent from each other.
+Let’s take a quick look at several examples to illustrate how RTP works across different casino games.
+For simplicity, we’ll start with the wheel-based game of roulette, where outcomes are entirely based on chance and completely independent of one another.

 1Roulette

-A single-zero roulette game carries a house edge of 2.70%, which is to say the theoretical return to player equals 100% – 2.70% = 97.30%.
-After a sufficient number of trials, the probabilities even out so that players lose approximately 0.027 cents per every dollar wagered.
-Add an extra zero for 38 numbered pockets on the wheel, and the player return drops to 94.74%, with a twice as high house edge of 5.26%.
+A single-zero roulette game carries a house edge of 2.70%, which means the theoretical return to player is 100% – 2.70% = 97.30%.
+After enough spins, the probabilities even out, and players will lose about 2.7 cents for every dollar wagered.
+Add an extra zero for 38 numbered pockets on the wheel and the player return drops to 94.74%, with a house edge that is twice as high at 5.26%.

 2Craps

-Similarly to roulette, craps is a chance-based game of independent trials.
-One major difference between the two is that here house edges and player return percentages vary across the board, depending on the type of bets one makes.
-A person who plays the pass line without odds faces a house edge of 1.41% and will win back approximately 98.59% of their total wagers over time.
-The contrast is enormous when you compare pass line wagers with Big Red (Any 7) bets, which carry a house edge of 16.70% and only return 83.30% of total wagers in the long turn.
+Similar to roulette, craps is a chance-based game of independent trials.
+One major difference is that house edges and player return percentages vary across the board depending on the bets you make.
+A player who bets the pass line without odds faces a house edge of 1.41% and will win back about 98.59% of their total wagers over time.
+The contrast is stark when you compare pass line wagers with Big Red (Any 7) bets, which carry a house edge of 16.70% and return only 83.30% of total wagers in the long run.

 3Video Poker

-Return percentages in video poker depend on payouts which is why comparing the games’ paytables at your preferred casinos is of utmost importance for your long-term profitability.
-Let’s assume casino A offers a 9/6 paytable for Jacks or Better video poker – this is to say flushes pay at odds of 6 to 1, whereas a full house yields a 9 to 1 payout.
+Return percentages in video poker depend on payouts, which is why comparing the games’ paytables at your preferred casinos is essential for long-term profitability.
+Let’s assume Casino A offers a 9/6 paytable for Jacks or Better video poker: flushes pay at odds of 6 to 1, whereas a full house yields a 9 to 1 payout.

-In one such “full-pay” variation, the overall return to player is rather high at 99.54%.
-In the meantime, casino B offers 8/5 Jacks or Better where the payout reduction for a flush and a full house causes the RTP to drop 97.30%.
-A sensible Jacks or Better player would choose to enjoy their favorite game in Casino A rather than Casino B any day.
+In one such “full-pay” variation, the overall return to player is high at 99.54%.
+Meanwhile, Casino B offers 8/5 Jacks or Better, where the lower payouts for a flush and a full house reduce the RTP to 97.30%.
+A sensible Jacks or Better player would choose to play at Casino A rather than Casino B any day.

 4Slots

-As far as slots go, return percentages vary wildly across the board, and usually range anywhere between 80% and 99%.
-House edges and return to player are influenced by a variety of factors, including paytables, combinations, and in-game features.
-The good news is most properly regulated casinos publish the percentages of their entire slot catalogs so that players can check and compare the games’ RTP.
-Another way to figure out the player return of your chosen slot is by opening the help section where such information is normally available.
+When it comes to slots, return percentages vary widely, usually ranging from 80% to 99%.
+House edges and returns to players are influenced by many factors, including paytables, combinations, and in-game features.
+The good news is that most properly regulated casinos publish the percentages of their entire slot catalogs, allowing players to check and compare each game’s RTP.
+Another way to find a slot’s player return is by opening its help section, where such information is normally available.

-The above-listed games (bar video poker) rely on pure chance and require no strategy.
+The above-listed games (except video poker) rely on pure chance and require no strategy.
 Most also have a high hit frequency, especially even-odds bets in roulette and pass line wagers in craps.
-One key thing to note here is that the lower the win frequency of a given game is, the more rounds are required for it to arrive at its target return percentage.
+Keep in mind that the lower a game’s win frequency is, the more rounds are needed for it to reach its target return percentage.

 Theoretical vs. Actual Return to Player